Mold Remediation & Your Recovery: Practical Steps for Creating a Safe Environment

 - Are there reservoirs of particulates, dust, or fragments?

 Most people think remediation means “removing black mold.”
-But CIRS science tells us:
+Sure, we need to do that.
+But did you know:

-The problem is not the mold you see — it’s the particles you can’t see.
+By the time you see mold, you have a VERY BIG problem.
+The real problem is not the mold you see, it’s the particles you can’t see.
+These include:

 - ultrafine fragments